Peter Bhatia, CEO of the Houston Landing

 Paula Solis

-Paula Solis is the newsletter editor for the Houston Landing.
+Paula Solis is a senior audience engagement editor for the Houston Landing.
 She studied journalism at Baylor University, and after graduation, she took a short drive (and ferry ride) up to Juneau, Alaska, where she covered crime and education.
 Returning to the lower 48, Paula wrote for Teach For America's One Day magazine, focusing on educational inequities across the country.
 She later joined the national communications team as a content development director.
 A lifelong Houstonian, Paula is thrilled to be part of a team dedicated to telling the stories of her beloved city and its people.
 In her free time, you can find Paula walking around her Montrose neighborhood with her dogs or catching an Astros game with her family.

 photojournalist